chooxy/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should start up within one second.
+6. Should accept email address up to 254 characters.
+(Maximum length of email addresses as of [SMTP](#SMTP) RFC5321 standards)

 ## Appendix D : Glossary